vmarcinko/art-of-programming/markdowns/first.md

 What is the characteristics of boolean data?

-We have data with just 2 possible values.
+We have data with just 2 possible values - one that defines truthy value, and other falsy.

 What operations are done on booleans?